VirtoCommerce/vc-docs/platform/developer-guide/docs/custom-apps-development/vc-shell/Essentials/controls/VcFieldset.md

 # Fieldset

 Fieldset allows displaying sets of any available controls of any nested depth.
 It allows arranging elements in a grid with a customizable number of columns and aspect ratio that allows to control columns width, the ability to build a grid with multiple rows based on an array of data bound to the fieldset using the `property` option.
-It also has visibility state settings and ability to remove elements from the fieldset.
+It also has visibility state settings.

 ## Usage